 The violin was appraised in 1999 for $3.5 million by the violin consultant in Christie's musical instrument department.
 It has already more than doubled in value since Mr. Machold purchased it from a collector in Europe under a confidential arrangement for $1.2 million in 1989."

 Investment Opportunity.
-Strings Attached.; Musician and 15 Partners Join Forces to Acquire a Multimillion-Dollar Violin, Susan Elliott, The New York Times
+Strings Attached.; Musician and 15 Partners Join Forces to Acquire a Multimillion-Dollar Violin, Susan Elliott, The New York Times, New York

 "Interestingly there is a violin with irrefutable, documented Nazi ties that Gaines and Reich neglected to report on, despite their apparent awareness of the instrument and its provenance: The Ladenburg del Gesu violin, sold by the firm of Machold in 1998, to patron Herbert Axelrod for a reported $4,000,000.00.
 More recently a group of investors including violinist Robert Macduffie purchased the Ladenberg from the New York violin dealer, Machold for the concert use of Mr. MacDuffie in a transaction that was widely reported on in the press.
 The Ladenberg del Jesu has a checkered past which is recounted by the Swiss dealer Henry Werro in a letter printed in the Machold monograph on the violin.